gjkaur/TensorFlow_Learning_Journey/README.md

 If you're new to TensorFlow or want to embark on this journey with me, start with the basics.
 This repository includes:

-- **Installation Guide** [Installation Guide](https://www.tensorflow.org/install): Detailed instructions to set up TensorFlow on your machine.
+- [Installation Guide](https://www.tensorflow.org/install): Detailed instructions to set up TensorFlow on your machine.
-- **Beginner-Friendly Tutorials**: Simple yet insightful code examples to kickstart your TensorFlow experience.
+- [Beginner-Friendly Tutorials](https://www.tensorflow.org/tutorials): Simple yet insightful code examples to kickstart your TensorFlow experience.

 ## :books: Learning Modules